hertzmann/hertzmann.github.io/_posts/2022-12-17-when-tech-changes-art.md

 **The ethical discussion should focus on threats to current working artists, such as threats to employment,** and the others listed above.
 I believe that studying history can provide examples of how some of these harms play out and how to respond to them, though I don't attempt to say anything to say about solutions here.

-Conversely, the potential impact on peoples' lives shouldn't be dismissed by pointing to the long march of progress.
+Conversely, the potential impact on peoples' lives shouldn't be dismissed just by pointing to the long march of progress.